mcmanuliam/Dungeons-and-Dragons/Locations/The Great City of Dûrlun.md

 Over time, it became known for its unrivaled craftsmanship and the legendary wealth mined from the deep veins of gold, gemstones, and other precious metals that run throughout the mountains.
 Yet, its isolation also serves as protection, allowing it to prosper without interference.
 ## Geography & Architecture

-The city is nestled deep within the towering **Graypeak Mountains**, where natural caverns and deep fissures in the stone have been transformed into vast subterranean halls.
+The city is nestled deep within the towering **Lost Peaks**, where natural caverns and deep fissures in the stone have been transformed into vast subterranean halls.
 Some of these grand chambers so large that they can never be filled, with bridges of gleaming emerald stone spanning chasms and statues reaching down bellow where any normal persons vison goes.

 Ancient dwarven architecture dominates the landscape, with intricately carved spires and towering fortifications built from the stone itself.
 ## Inhabitants & Culture